-A person desiring to change his or her name must be a resident of the county at least one year prior to the filing of an application.
+A person desiring to change his or her name must be a resident of the county at least sixty (60) days prior to the filing of an application.
 An attorney is not required for the filing of a change of name.

 Contact the court for further information.

 Applications must be filed in the Probate Court of the county in which the applicant resides.

 What about a name change on behalf of a minor?

 When the application is made on behalf of a minor under eighteen (18) years of age, application must be made by one of the natural parents or legal guardian.
 The consent of both living biological parents in writing must be filed with the application.
 A formal hearing will be held with notice sent to all concerned parties.

 Adult change of name – Certified copy of birth certificate required.

 Minor change of name – Certified copy of birth certificate required.